 The more you walk, the lower your risk of stroke, according to Harvard Health Publishing.
 And frequent walking has also been linked to less severe strokes if they do occur, according to an October 2018 study from Neurology.

 7. Linked to Lower Rates of Cardiovascular Disease

 The American Heart Association advocates for walking as part of a strategy for reducing the risk of heart disease.
 And an August 2017 study from the European Heart Journal found that brisk walkers were less likely to die from heart disease than slower walkers.

 8. Associated With Fewer and Less Severe Colds

 A May 2017 study from PLoS One found that those who were less active reported more sick days at work.
-Plus, Harvard Medical School reports that those who are more active are sick for a shorter amount of time and with less severe symptoms.
+Plus, Harvard Health Publishing reports that those who are more active are sick for a shorter amount of time and with less severe symptoms.

 9. Linked to Lower Blood Pressure

 People who took about 12,000 steps a day over the course of six months improved both their systolic and diastolic blood pressure, according to a June 2013 study from the Asian Journal of Sports Medicine.

 10. Associated With Lower Levels of Anxiety

 When combined with a bit of moving meditation, walking can help boost your mental health and ease anxiety, according to a July 2018 study from Health Promotion Perspectives.